List of modern great powers: Prussia and Germany (1763–1918, 1933–1945)

 In October 1933, the Junkers Aircraft Works was expropriated.
 In concert with other aircraft manufacturers and under the direction of Aviation Minister Göring, production was ramped up.
-From a workforce of 3,200 people producing 100 units per year in 1932, the industry grew to employ a quarter of a million workers manufacturing over 10,000 technically advanced aircraft annually less than ten years later.
+From a workforce of 3,200 people producing 100 units per year in 1932, the industry grew to employ a quarter of a million workers manufacturing over 10,000 technically advanced aircraft annually, less than ten years later.

 An elaborate bureaucracy was created to regulate imports of raw materials and finished goods with the intention of eliminating foreign competition in the German marketplace and improving the nation's balance of payments.
 The Nazis encouraged the development of synthetic replacements for materials such as oil and textiles.
-As the market was experiencing a glut and prices for petroleum were low, in 1933 the Nazi government made a profit-sharing agreement with IG Farben, guaranteeing them a 5 per cent return on capital invested in their synthetic oil plant at Leuna.
+As the market was experiencing a glut and prices for petroleum were low, in 1933, the Nazi government made a profit-sharing agreement with IG Farben, guaranteeing them a 5 percent return on capital invested in their synthetic oil plant at Leuna.
 Any profits in excess of that amount would be turned over to the Reich.
 By 1936, Farben regretted making the deal, as excess profits were by then being generated.
 In another attempt to secure an adequate wartime supply of petroleum, Germany intimidated Romania into signing a trade agreement in March 1939.

-Major public works projects financed with deficit spending included the construction of a network of Autobahnen and providing funding for programmes initiated by the previous government for housing and agricultural improvements.
-To stimulate the construction industry, credit was offered to private businesses and subsidies were made available for home purchases and repairs.
-On the condition that the wife would leave the workforce, a loan of up to 1,000 Reichsmarks could be accessed by young couples of Aryan descent who intended to marry, and the amount that had to be repaid was reduced by 25 per cent for each child born.
-The caveat that the woman had to remain unemployed outside the home was dropped by 1937 due to a shortage of skilled labourers.
+Major public works projects financed with deficit spending included the construction of a network of Autobahnen and providing funding for programs initiated by the previous government for housing and agricultural improvements.
+To stimulate the construction industry, credit was offered to private businesses, and subsidies were made available for home purchases and repairs.
+On the condition that the wife would leave the workforce, a loan of up to 1,000 Reichsmarks could be accessed by young couples of Aryan descent who intended to marry, and the amount that had to be repaid was reduced by 25 percent for each child born.
+The caveat that the woman had to remain unemployed outside the home was dropped by 1937 due to a shortage of skilled laborers.

 Envisioning widespread car ownership as part of the new Germany, Hitler arranged for designer Ferdinand Porsche to draw up plans for the KdF-wagen (Strength Through Joy car), intended to be an automobile that everyone could afford.
 A prototype was displayed at the International Motor Show in Berlin on 17 February 1939.
 With the outbreak of World War II, the factory was converted to produce military vehicles.
 None were sold until after the war, when the vehicle was renamed the Volkswagen (people's car).